MukulRay1603/EmotionAwareNPCs/README.md

 ### 4. Unity Setup
-1. Open Unity Hub
-2. Open project from `unity/` folder
-3. Import required packages (TextMeshPro, Newtonsoft.Json)
-4. Load main scene and press Play
+1. Download TestRun3.zip from the link https://drive.google.com/drive/folders/1tXYDaiRDb7n9dPrqzdXDa_mjBzvLyOn8?usp=sharing
+2. Extract the file into the same folder as the github repository cloned
+3. After finishing the CV and FER setup mentioined above run the .exe file inside the extracted folder